model-checking/cbmc-starter-kit/docs/src/reference-manual/cbmc-starter-kit-migrate-license.md

 ```
 ## Description

-Remove references to Apache license from CBMC starter kit.
+This script is used to remove references to the Apache license installed
+by early versions of the starter kit.

-The CBMC starter kit was originally released under the Apache license.
-All
+The CBMC starter kit was originally released under the Apache
-files in the starter kit contained references to the Apache license.
-The
+license.
+All files in the starter kit contained references to the
-starter kit installation scripts copied files from the stater kit into the
+Apache license.
+The starter kit installation scripts copied files from
-project repository.
-This became an issue when the project repository was
+the stater kit into the project repository.
+This became an issue when
-released under a different license.
-This script removes all references to the
+the project repository was released under a more permissive
+license.
+This script removes all references to the Apache license from
-Apache license from the files copied into the project repository from the
+the files copied into the project repository from the starter kit, and
-starter kit.
+uses the MIT-0 license instead.

 ## Options